zjlukan/Facial-Tracking-and-Emotion-Recognition-Using-Neural-Networks/README.md

 python3 ./main.py
 ```

-# Running the app via a Docker image
+# Running the app via a Docker image (recommended)
 Download the image on docker hub:
 > link

 Or run the Dockerfile to create an image:
 ```
-docker build -t *YOUR_DOCKER_USERNAME*/emotion-detection-image .
+docker build -t YOUR_DOCKER_USERNAME/emotion-detection-image .
 ```

 As an example, if your username is TinkaiZ, you would run the command: